tariqajyusuf/system-setup/README.md

 - Allow configration of modules based on context.
 - Actually use sudo in script so you don't have to run the script as sudo to begin with.
 - Mac is relatively unstable and not being regularly tested, make sure to download and run with `-v`
+- Powerline fonts for mac
+- Fix patching on mac
+- Unmount docker image on mac

 ## Tests